 Staten Island , NY 10301

-Please see the St. John's University Employee Handbook, under Rights and Responsibilities, for the complete Policy Against Discrimination and Harassment and Related Complaint Procedures, as well as the Sexual Misconduct Policy and Procedures; all members of the University community may use these procedures.
+Please see Human Resources Policy 704 - Policy against Bias, Discrimination, and Harassment and Policy 703 - Sexual Misconduct Policy and Procedures; all members of the University community may use these procedures.

 For the purpose of this policy, the University Community includes, but is not limited to, all students, faculty, administrators, staff (including student workers), alumni, interns, members of the Board of Trustees, and members of University-sponsored advisory committees.
 Visitors to the University, vendors and service-providers also may be subject to this policy.